Monthly monetary update

 If you are looking for research from previous years, please go to our Monetary Updates Archive page.

-Our most recent regular monthly money note (February 2026) can be accessed here and the latest video (January 2026 - there was no video in February) here.
+Our most recent regular monthly money note (March 2026) can be accessed here and the latest video (March 2026) here.

-Money growth has strengthened in the Eurozone and the UK in recent months, although the rate of increase is only moderate at about 5% a year.
-In the USA bank credit to the private sector seems to be gaining pace.
-Commercial banks have ample capital from good profit retentions and enjoy a benign regulatory environment.
-A boom in money market mutual funds is still under way, as they provide the Trump administration with an easy means to finance its enormous budget deficit.
-The “true” annualised rate of US broad money growth is now in the 6% - 9% vicinity, too high for the sustained delivery of on-target 2% inflation.
-Meanwhile money growth in the two big developing countries, China and India, has also increased recently and remains much higher than in the traditional advanced Western countries, and is fairly stable at the high rates.
-Policy-making in Japan is in some turmoil, as the new prime minister Takaichi Sanae wants to boost public spending despite a surge in bond yields.
-Overall, the message from the latest monetary trends in the leading countries is positive for global demand and output growth in 2026, and above-trend growth of demand and output looks increasingly likely.
+In the USA commercial banks have grown strongly in recent months, with the three-month annualised rate of increase in bank deposits reaching 8% in February.
+A boom in money market mutual funds is also under way, as they provide the Trump administration with an easy means to finance its enormous budget deficit.
+As MMMFs are typically growing in each quarter by 5% or more (i.e., at annualised rates of over 21%), the “true” annual rate of US broad money growth is in the high single digits.
+Money growth picked up in the Eurozone in January, while it declined in the UK.
+Meanwhile money growth in the two big developing countries, China and India, has also increased recently.
+In both of them it remains much higher than in “the advanced countries” of the West and is fairly stable at the high rates.
+Policy-making in Japan is in turmoil, as the new prime minister Takaichi Sanae wants to boost public spending even as a surge in bond yields has imperilled long-run fiscal solvency.
+Overall, the message from the latest monetary trends in the leading countries would be positive for global demand and output growth in 2026, except for the new imponderables arising from the Iran war.
 President Trump’s behaviour continues to bewilder, but other countries press ahead with free trade agreements and indicate a preference for a rule-based international order.
-2026 should see slightly above-trend growth (of about 3½ % - 4%) in world output.
+If it were not for the Iran crisis, 2026 might see above-trend growth (of 3½% or more) in world output.